spaceone-gcp/plugin-http-file-cost-datasource/README.md

 # plugin-http-file-cost-datasource

-* Plugin for collecting cost data from **CSV file**
+* Plugin for collecting cost data from **CSV, JSON, and Parquet files**

 ---

 ## 1) Overview

-ㅡ
-This plugin is a plugin that collects cost data from a CSV file.
+This plugin is a plugin that collects cost data from CSV, JSON, and Parquet files.
-The CSV file must be in the format specified in the [2) CSV format](#2-csv-format) section.
+The files must be in the format specified in the [2) File format](#2-file-format) section.

 The CSV file must be located on the web server,
 and the URL must be specified in the [3) options of the plugin](#3-options-of-plugin).